MarcelWaldvogel/react-zorm/README.md

 chain will render these issues on the matching paths just like the errors coming from the schema.

-To make their generation type-safe react-zorm exports `createCustomIssues()` chain to make it easy:
+To make their generation type-safe, react-zorm exports `createCustomIssues()` chain to make it easy:

 ```ts